somnisomni/somni.one/projects/data-collector/README.md

 ```

 ### 2. Do Prisma migration diff
+> If you want to check if there are any differences, just run this command without the `--output` flag.
 ```
 $ pnpm prisma migrate diff --from-local-d1 --to-schema ./prisma/schema.prisma --script --output <PATH_TO_D1_MIGRATION_FILE>
 ```